cyrex562/wg_utils/README.md

-# wg_utils
+# Wireguard Controller

 Wireguard Utilities

 ## Overivew

 Manage wireguard
 Provide a REST API and Web UI interface for wireguard operations

 ## Functions

+Generate a public key

+Generate a private key

+Generate an interface configuration

- Generate a server configuration
+Generate a peer configuration section

+Create an interface

- Generate a client configuration
+Add a peer configuration to an interface configuration

- Manage interfaces
- Delete a client
- Delete a server interface
+Remove a peer configuration from an interface configuration

- List clients
- List server interfaces
+List interfaces

+Start an interface

+Stop an interface

+Restart an interface

+Disable an interface

+Enable an interface

+Get information for an interface